Acquired brain injury

 Alice is a NZ Registered Psychologist.
 She undertook her training in the UK, completing her undergraduate honours degree in Psychology at the University of Essex and MSc in Health Psychology at Surrey University.
 Since joining AUT, Alice completed her PhD which explored sleep difficulties in Fibromyalgia Syndrome.
 Alice leads the traumatic brain and spinal cord injury programme at NISAN and is also involved in developing research into neuromuscular conditions and fibromyalgia syndrome.

-Associate Professor Suzanne Barker-Collo, School of Psychology, University of Auckland
+Associate Professor Suzanne Barker-Collo, School of Psychology, University of Auckland9799

 A registered neuropsychologist and senior lecturer in the Psychology Department at the University of Auckland, Suzanne's research interests lie in the areas of neuropsychological assessment and rehabilitation.
 She has a track record of research in the area with over $10 million of funding.
 She has published extensively in the area of neuropsychological assessment, and already developed some normative data sets for New Zealand.